Sepak takraw at the 2017 SEA Games

-Sepak takraw at the 2017 Southeast Asian Games was held in Titiwangsa Indoor Stadium, Kuala Lumpur from 16 to 29 August 2017.
+Sepak takraw at the 2017 SEA Games was held in Titiwangsa Indoor Stadium, Kuala Lumpur from 16 to 29 August 2017.

 Chinlone which was introduced at the 2013 SEA Games in Myanmar was subsumed under the sport of Sepak Takraw here at the 2017 Southeast Asian Games.
 Only 4 Chinlone events competed by men were held.

 Participating nations

 Competition schedule

 The following is the competition schedule for the sepak takraw competitions: